SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="harmony-of-the-law-and-gospel" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 12.</a><br><span style="font-style:italic;font-weight:bold;">Of the Harmony of the Law and the Gospel</span>

-Of the Harmony of the Law and the Gospel We believe that the Law of God is the eternal and unchangeable rule of his moral government<sup style="font-weight:bold;">62</sup>; that it is holy, just, and good<sup style="font-weight:bold;">63</sup>; and that the inability which the Scriptures ascribe to fallen men to fulfill its precepts arises entirely from their love of sin<sup style="font-weight:bold;">64</sup>; to deliver them from which, and to restore them through a Mediator to unfeigned obedience to the holy Law, is one great end of the Gospel, and of the means of grace connected with the establishment of the visible Church<sup style="font-weight:bold;">65</sup>.
+Of the Harmony of the Law and the Gospel We believe that the Law of God is the eternal and unchangeable rule of his moral government;<sup style="font-weight:bold;">62</sup> that it is holy, just, and good;<sup style="font-weight:bold;">63</sup> and that the inability which the Scriptures ascribe to fallen men to fulfill its precepts arises entirely from their love of sin;<sup style="font-weight:bold;">64</sup> to deliver them from which, and to restore them through a Mediator to unfeigned obedience to the holy Law, is one great end of the Gospel, and of the means of grace connected with the establishment of the visible Church.<sup style="font-weight:bold;">65</sup>

 <ol start="62">
     <li id="62">Rom.
 3:31; Matt.
 5:17; Luke 16:17; Rom.
 3:20; 4:15</li>